 - If the NID IE within the NPN Support IE is included within a Broadcast PLMN Item IE in the RAN CONFIGURATION UPDATE message, the AMF shall consider that the NG-RAN node supports the indicated S-NSSAI(s) for the corresponding tracking area code for the SNPN identified by the PLMN Identity IE and the NID IE.

-If the TAI NSAG Support List IE is included in the Broadcast PLMN Item IE in the RAN CONFIGURATION UPDATE message, the AMF shall, if supported, use this information as specified in TS 23.501 [9].
+- If the TAI NSAG Support List IE is included in the Broadcast PLMN Item IE in the RAN CONFIGURATION UPDATE message, the AMF shall, if supported, use this information as specified in TS 23.501 [9].

+If the RAN Configuration Update procedure is executed between the NG-RAN node and the AIOTF:

+- The NG-RAN node initiates the procedure by sending a RAN CONFIGURATION UPDATE message to the AIOTF including an appropriate set of updated configuration data that it has just taken into operational use.
+The AIOTF responds with a RAN CONFIGURATION UPDATE ACKNOWLEDGE message to acknowledge that it successfully updated the configuration data.
+If an information element is not included in the RAN CONFIGURATION UPDATE message, the AIOTF shall interpret that the corresponding configuration data is not changed and shall continue to operate the NG-C interface with the existing related configuration data.

 8.7.2.3 Unsuccessful Operation

-Figure 8.7.2.3-
+Figure 8.7.2.3-1: RAN configuration update: unsuccessful operation with the AMF

+Figure 8.7.2.3-x: RAN configuration update: unsuccessful operation with the AIOTF

 If the AMF cannot accept the update, it shall respond with a RAN CONFIGURATION UPDATE FAILURE message and appropriate cause value.

-Time to Wait IE is included in the RAN CONFIGURATION UPDATE FAILURE message, the NG-RAN node shall wait at least for the indicated time before reinitiating the RAN Configuration Update procedure towards the same AMF.
+If the Time to Wait IE is included in the RAN CONFIGURATION UPDATE FAILURE message, the NG-RAN node shall wait at least for the indicated time before reinitiating the RAN Configuration Update procedure towards the same AMF.

-If the
+If the RAN Configuration Update procedure is executed between the NG-RAN node and the AIOTF, the specification text above concerning the AMF applies for the AIOTF.

 8.7.2.4 Abnormal Conditions

 If the NG-RAN node, after initiating the RAN Configuration Update procedure, receives neither a RAN CONFIGURATION UPDATE ACKOWLEDGE nor a RAN CONFIGURATION UPDATE FAILURE message, the NG-RAN node may reinitiate a further RAN Configuration Update procedure towards the same AMF, provided that the content of the new RAN CONFIGURATION UPDATE message is identical to the content of the previously unacknowledged RAN CONFIGURATION UPDATE message.

-If the
+If the RAN Configuration Update procedure is executed between the NG-RAN node and the AIOTF, the specification text above concerning the AMF applies for the AIOTF.

 ----------------- Next Change-----------------